 If you need to save money and you do the repair yourself, you need to really know how electricity works and how the different types of currents will play out in your repairs.

 Simply put, don’t risk messing up your home’s electricity and risking an electrical fire or an improperly functioning appliance.
 You need to make sure you can match the right appliance to the right outlet.
 You need to make sure to replace the wiring with one with adequate strength.

 Do you have any appliances that need repairing?
-Any old outlets that need replacing with a 240-volt outlet?
+Do you have any old outlets that need replacing with a 240-volt outlet?
 You need East-West Electric’s expertise and knowledge.
-We can do the job for you.
+We’re the best electrical contractor company based in Clearwater, Florida.
+We service residential & commercial jobs throughout all of Pinellas County & beyond!
 Contact us at (727) 771-9403 today!